opengeospatial/e-learning/source/sos/text/operations.rst

 The following are examples of requests that can be sent to operations offered by SOS.
-The example requests and others can be trialled on the 52 North SOS demonstration client <http://sensorweb.demo.52north.org/52n-sos-webapp/client>.
-Alternatively, they can be trialled using tools such as `CURL <https://curl.haxx.se/>`_ , `wget <https://www.gnu.org/software/wget/>`_ or `JMeter <http://jmeter.apache.org/>`_.
+The examples can be trialled using tools such as `CURL <https://curl.haxx.se/>`_ , `wget <https://www.gnu.org/software/wget/>`_ or `JMeter <http://jmeter.apache.org/>`_.

 .. _sos_getcap: